David recently asked,

 Like all forms of created media, your first talks will be awful.
 You’ll look back later in life and cringe at how nervous you were.
 Practice extensively!
 Practice so much that by the time you hit the stage for the first time as a professional public speaker, you’ve spoken to empty rooms and stuffed animals at least a hundred times.

-Have handouts and supporting materials ready so that your talks, even if they’re at the local Rotary club in front of 10 people, are perceived as professional and experienced.
+Have handouts and supporting materials ready so that your talks, even if they’re with the local Rotary club on a Zoom call of 10 people, are perceived as professional and experienced.

 - Always show up.
-No commitment is optional once you’ve made it.
+No commitment is optional once you’ve made it, no matter how big or small.

 - Always be early.
-Something inevitably goes wrong during sound check.
+Something inevitably goes wrong during sound check/technology check.

 - if you must cancel, cancel after finding a replacement.